meghapsimatrix/meghapsimatrix/content/publication/cwb.md

 - robust variance estimation
 - bootstrap

-title: WORKING PAPER Cluster wild bootstrapping to handle dependent effect sizes in meta-analysis with a small number of studies
+title: Cluster wild bootstrapping to handle dependent effect sizes in meta-analysis with a small number of studies

 links:
 - name: Supplementary materials